-Proper estate planning is vital for anyone who wishes to protect his or her assets and loved ones, but experts say it’s potentially more vital for same-sex couples and families, due in part to the passage of marriage equality laws.
+Proper estate planning is vital for anyone who wishes to protect his or her assets and loved ones, but experts say it’s potentially more critical for same-sex couples and families, due in part to the passage of marriage equality laws.

 Indeed, the 2015 U.S. Supreme Court ruling that legalized same-sex marriage created new opportunities for gay and lesbian couples who wed to benefit from estate planning strategies that were once out of reach.
 The landmark legislation also made it possible to better protect their interests in the event of an accident or illness.